 What is sickle cell disease?

-Normal red blood cells move easily through your blood vessels, taking oxygen to every part of your body.
-But sickled cells can get stuck and block blood vessels, which stops the oxygen from getting through.
-That can cause a lot of pain.
-It can also harm organs, muscles, and bones.
+Sickle cell disease is a genetic red blood cell disorder.
+It changes normal, round red blood cells into cells shaped like crescent moons.
+Sickled cells can get stuck in blood vessels and block them, which stops oxygen from getting through.
+That can cause a lot of pain and can harm organs, muscles, and bones.

 What causes sickle cell disease?

 Sickle cell disease is inherited, which means it is passed from parent to child.
 To get sickle cell disease, a child has to inherit two sickle cell genes—one from each parent.
 These sickle cell genes are defective hemoglobin S genes.

 Painful events (sickle cell crises) in the hands or feet, belly, back, or chest are the most common symptom of sickle cell disease.
 This pain may last from hours to days.
 Most people with sickle cell disease are anemic, which can make them feel weak and tired.

 How is sickle cell disease treated?